dyndtikj/Char_device_driver/README.md

 To make, insmod and test module write ./run.sh command, you will see an inteface for testing.

+### Write command writes from current offset, writting to the opened file will add data, not rewritting
+### To rewrite close file

 ## Write to file

 ![Im1](./images/2.png)